Salween River: Ecology

 The Salween basin is home to thousands of species of plants, with the highest plant diversity found in Yunnan's Three Parallel Rivers region.
 The Three Parallel Rivers protected areas include the Gaoligongshan National Nature Reserve and the Nu Jiang Reserve within the Salween basin; the Gaoligongshan reserve has more than 4,300 plant species.
 The Nujiang Langcang Gorge alpine conifer and mixed forests, situated along the Nu River in western Yunnan, span elevations of 1000 to 6000 m and range from subtropical broadleaf evergreen to subalpine conifer forests.
 The rare Taiwania, one of the largest conifers in Asia, is found here along with more than twenty other conifer species.
 Due to its rugged and inaccessible terrain, this is considered one of the most intact large forest regions in China.
 The Mekong–Salween divide forms a significant floral and faunal barrier as well as a rain shadow, and has been regarded as a major driver of plant speciation in the region.

-Around the Burma–China border, the Salween flows through the Northern Indochina subtropical forests ecoregion, which consists largely of subtropical broad-leaved evergreen forests, with pine forests at higher elevations and tropical forests at the lower margins.
-Further south in Burma and Thailand, the Salween basin includes the Kayah-Karen montane rain forests, where the karst limestone landscape of cliffs, sinkholes and caverns lends itself to a multitude of forest types.
+Around the Myanmar–China border, the Salween flows through the Northern Indochina subtropical forests ecoregion, which consists largely of subtropical broad-leaved evergreen forests, with pine forests at higher elevations and tropical forests at the lower margins.
+Further south in Myanmar and Thailand, the Salween basin includes the Kayah-Karen montane rain forests, where the karst limestone landscape of cliffs, sinkholes and caverns lends itself to a multitude of forest types.
 Limestone soils host drought deciduous forests, while dipterocarp–dominant tropical forests occur on granitic soils.
 Montane deciduous forests are widespread in the Shan Hills.
 Mangrove forests occur in the Salween delta, especially on Bilugyun Island.